US Officials Reject Trump Claims On Toll, Defend Vaccine Rollout - UrduPoint

 "There have been a couple of glitches, that's understandable," Fauci said, adding it was a challenge "trying to get a massive vaccine program started and getting off on the right foot.

-" Part of the problem, Adams said, was that "this virus also occurred in the midst of a surge, and a lot of the local capacity to be able to vaccinate was being used for testing and responding to surges."
+" Part of the problem, Adams said, was that "a lot of the local capacity to be able to vaccinate was being used for testing and responding to surges."
 Fauci said he saw "some little glimmer of hope" in the fact that 500,000 people are now being inoculated a day, a far better number than when the program started last month, and "I think we can get there if we really accelerate, get some momentum going."
 Adams said he, too, expects vaccinations to "rapidly ramp up in the new year."
-Troubling reports have emerged of vaccine going bad due to poor organization, lack of healthcare professionals to administer it or, in one isolated case, sabotage.
+Troubling reports have emerged of vaccines going bad due to poor organization, lack of healthcare professionals to administer them or, in one isolated case, sabotage.

 Some people have also waited in line for hours only to be turned away.